kvfrans/splus/README.md

 # SPlus: A Stable Whitening Optimizer for Neural Network Optimization

 This work introduces **SPlus**, a new optimizer for neural network training.
-We developed SPlus from an fundamentally experimental point of view -- the goal was to make a practical optimizer that just works, and is consistently fast in terms of both gradient steps and wallclock speed.
-SPlus is based off the Shampoo family of algorithms, and its main speedup comes from performing gradient descent over a "whitened" distance metric.
+We developed SPlus from an fundamentally empirical and experimental point of view -- the goal was to make a practical optimizer that just works, and is consistently fast in terms of both gradient steps and wallclock speed.
+SPlus is based off the Shampoo family of algorithms, and its main speedup comes from performing gradient descent over a "whitening" distance metric.
 In addition, we introduce some critical stabilization techniques.

 In our experiments, SPlus matches the performance of Adam with **44%** of the gradient steps, and **62%** of the wall-clock time.
 We tested on language modelling, diffusion modelling, and image classification objective; all using a standard Transformer architecture.
 Please give SPlus a try on your problem setting.

 For more details on the algorithm, read the paper: [ArXiv Link Todo].

 ## How do I use SPlus in my existing training setup?
 We provide single-file implementations of SPlus in both JAX and Torch.
 See `optax/splus.py` and `torch/splus.py`.
-We designed things to be easily plug-and-play, but follow the following best practices:
+We designed things to be easily plug-and-play, but <ins>please follow the following instructions.
+You will need to add a line to evaluate with the EMA parameters, and you will need to adjust your LR.<ins>

-**JAX instructions**.
+### JAX instructions

 Put the `splus.py` file in your project directory.
 Then you can simply replace `optax.adamw` with `splus`:
 ```{python}
 # Replace the optax Adam:
 import optax